rdf-elixir/website/content/rdf-ex/mapping-between-rdf-and-elixir.md

 %{p: ["Foo"]}
 ```

-If you want control the mapping of the values, you can use the  `map/2` function available on all RDF datastructures, which applys a custom function for the terms of the statement when mapping the RDF data structures to maps.
+If you want to control the mapping of the values, you can use the  `map/2` function available on all RDF datastructures, which applys a custom function for the terms of the statement when mapping the RDF data structures to maps.
 The function will be called with a tuple `{statement_position, rdf_term}` where `statement_position` is one of the atoms `:subject`, `:predicate`, `:object` or `:graph_name`, while `rdf_term` is the RDF term to be mapped.

 ```elixir